JuliaDataScience/JuliaDataScience/contents/dataframes.md

 In the rest of this chapter, we will show you how you can easily answer these questions in Julia.
 To do so, we first show, in @sec:why_dataframes, why we need a Julia package called DataFrames.jl.
-Next, we answer queries on single tables in @sec:filter_select.
+Next, we answer queries on single tables in @sec:filter.
 After this, we have to discuss how to handle missing data in @sec:missing_data, which unfortunately happens a lot.
 Then, we are ready to answer queries on multiple tables in @sec:join.
 Finally, we discuss how to aggregate groups (rows) for things like taking the mean in @sec:groupby.